hsenot/nemtools/README.md

 - a local installation of the OpenGeo Suite (tested on Community Edition 3.02)

+A database named 'bze', created empty on a PostGIS UTF8 template is assumed in the script.

 - Python interpreter (tested on 2.7.5 for Windows 64-bit)

 Note: in Windows, access to the Python executable relies on PYTHONPATH referencing the Python library folder and the PATH variable referencing PYTHONPATH

 - GDAL libray binaries (tested with release-1600-x64-gdal-1-10-mapserver-6-2 downloaded from http://www.gisinternals.com/sdk/Download.aspx?file=release-1600-x64-gdal-1-10-mapserver-6-2.zip)

 - the transitfeed Python library (https://code.google.com/p/googletransitdatafeed/wiki/TransitFeedDistribution)

 Note: after several unsuccessful attempts at installing the library, it has been added as a submodule of this repository: git submodule add git://github.com/drt24/googletransitdatafeed.git gtfs

 The tools in this library are: